 Barriers

-The top barrier to visiting parks for respondents is homelessness, with a little under half of respondents ranking it as their top reason.
+The top barrier to visiting parks for respondents is people experiencing homelessness, with a little under half of respondents ranking it as their top reason.
 Other top barriers that prevent respondents from visiting parks include distance from residences, lack of information on where to go or what is offered at parks and recreation facilities, and lack of maintenance.

 People experiencing homelessness is the most common reason respondents do not visit.